Vanessa Carlton: Personal life

 On June 19, 2010, Carlton came out as bisexual while headlining Nashville Pride.
 She stated to the attending audience, "I've never said this before, but I am a proud bisexual woman."

-On October 9, 2013, at a live performance in Bay Shore, New York, Carlton announced that she was expecting her first child with her fiancé John McCauley (of the band Deer Tick).
+On October 9, 2013, at a live performance in Bay Shore, New York, Carlton announced that she was expecting her first child with her fiancé John J. McCauley III (of the band Deer Tick).
 In November, she announced she had experienced an ectopic pregnancy, in which she later suffered a ruptured tube and internal bleeding.
 After surgery, her entire right fallopian tube was removed.
 On December 27, 2013, Carlton and McCauley married in a ceremony officiated by Stevie Nicks.
 On June 26, 2014, Carlton announced via Facebook that the release of Liberman would be delayed until the summer of 2015 because she was expecting another child with McCauley.
-On January 13, 2015, Carlton gave birth to their daughter.
+On January 13, 2015, Carlton gave birth to their daughter, who was named Sidney Aoibheann Carlton-McCauley.

 Carlton lived in Nashville with her family until 2021.
-She currently lives in Pawtuxet Village, Rhode Island.
+She currently lives in Warwick, Rhode Island.